 And… what about preservatives?
 Do you need to use one or not?

-If you’re wondering about the difference between lotion and cream, body butter, balms (and more) and your head is spinning trying to figure it all out, take a deep breath, my friend.
+If you’re wondering about the difference between body butter vs lotion, or lotion vs cream, (or more) and your head is spinning trying to figure it all out, take a deep breath, my friend.

 I’m here to explain the differences in DIY moisturizing products, how they work on the skin, and how to choose the right handmade moisturizer recipe for your skin.
 Plus, I’ll share links to my favorite beginner-friendly recipes to get you confidently making your own lotion, cream, body butter, and more.